sumeetkh/fhir_record_gpt/README.md

 - Fun index.html, input a FHIR filename as the File Name param and ask questions.

-Ask Quesitons such as:
+Ask Questions such as:

-Could you summarize the active conditions for the patient?
+- Could you summarize the active conditions for the patient?
-Tell me more details about Anemia condition for the patient?
+- Tell me more details about Anemia condition for the patient?
-Which of the most recent observations are outside the normal range?
+- Which of the most recent observations are outside the normal range?
-What are some recommendations you'd make based on the observations?
+- What are some recommendations you'd make based on the observations?